-- What is a disease?
+- What is a disease

 - Various types of diseases

-- How the human body tries to heal itself?
+- How the human body tries to heal itself from a disease.

-Material: Board and marker pens, chart paper
+MATERIAL: Board and marker pens, chart paper

 - 1. Start the session by asking about 5-6 participants to share experiences of illness in their families in the last six months. - 2.
 This exercise will help you gather examples of various types of illnesses.
-They could be in the form of diarrhoea, malaria, common colds, injuries due to accidents, diabetes, hypertension, mental illness, etc. List them on the board. - 3.
+They could be in the form of diarrhoea, malaria, common colds, injuries due to accidents etc. List them on the board. - 3.
 Use these examples to establish the fact that disease is an abnormal condition affecting the individual.
 It could affect an individual physically or mentally. - 4.
-Divide the board in two columns and ask the participants to classify these diseases as those which spread from one person to another and those which do not.
+Divide the board in two columns and ask the participants to try and classify these diseases as those which spread from one person to another and those which do not.
 You can prompt and provide clues wherever necessary.
-Use this discussion to explain about communicable and non-communicable diseases. - 5.
-Now ask the participants to take turns to read aloud the section on page 52 of the Induction Module and build further clarity with explanation in between. - Discuss healing-how wounds and illnesses heal and explain in simple words the concept of immunity/body defense systems using the information given on page 52-53 of the Induction Module. - 7.
+Use this discussion to explain about communicable and non-communicable diseases.

+- 5. Now ask the participants to take turns to read aloud the section on page 46 of the Induction Module and build further clarity with explanation in between. - 6.
+Discuss healing-how wounds and illnesses heal and explain in simple words the concept of immunity/ body defense systems using the information given on page 46 of the Induction Module. - 7.
 Recap the session using important points.

-Session 5.4 Treatment for Diseases
+Session 5.4: Treatment for Diseases

-Common ways to treat an illness

-Role of ASHAs in promoting rational drug use
+- Common ways to treat an illness - Role of ASHAs in promoting rational drug use

-Method: Discussion and experience sharing by the participants
+METHOD: Demonstration, discussion and experience sharing by the participants, group activity